-When you buy them at the station, you will be forced to stand in two lines – the line at the ticket office and the line to board the Peak Tram.
+When you buy them at the station, you will be forced to stand in two lines – the line at the ticket counters and the line to board the Peak Tram.

 We recommend below two types of Victoria Peak Tram tickets –